-Q: What do we look for in an application (applicant)?
+Q: What do you look for in an application (applicant)?

 A: Your personal statement is very important and should be well written, including correct spelling and grammar.
 It should tell us about the person, not just list courses or accomplishments that we can find elsewhere in the application.
 It is the time to tell us why you think our program is a good match for your goals and a time to address any “hiccups” in the application.
 “Hiccups” might be sitting out a semester or having a poor GPA semester.